wlycdgr/TheSplits/Specs/Fignermukcre.md

 # FIGNERMUKCRE

 Players control two or more avatars simultaneously.
 Each avatar occupies one column slot in a playfield that is an array of columns.
 Avatars can move between columns.
-Which inputs control which avatar at any given point in time is determined by the avatars' relative positions at the time of input.
+Which inputs control which avatars at any given point in time is determined by the avatars' relative positions at that time.
 For example, a keyboard controls implementation might map Q to "move whichever avatar is currently leftmost to the nearest open column slot to its left."

 ------------